-- Develop theoretical and practical understanding of marketing research concepts, tools and techniques in decision making. - To empower students to develop data analytics skills for meaningful interpretation of the data sets for solving the business/research problems. - To learn different research methods, and when to use them. - To master the necessary skills for conducting research, including situation analysis, research design, data collection and analysis, and preparing the research report. - To gain knowledge in evaluating the research results by reviewing real world examples and attaining managerial skill of being a critical consumer of marketing research.
+- 1. Develop theoretical and practical understanding of marketing research concepts, tools and techniques in decision making. - 2.
+To empower students to develop data analytics skills for meaningful interpretation of the data sets for solving the business/research problems. - 3.
+To learn different research methods, and when to use them. - 4.
+To master the necessary skills for conducting research, including situation analysis, research design, data collection and analysis, and preparing the research report.